resbaz/resbaz2021/armidale/latest.md

 ### Latest News

-ResBaz UNE 2020 will be held at The University of New England in September.
-Final dates coming soon.
+ResBaz UNE 2020 will be held for the first time at The University of New England in August this year.

+Check in here for more details.